SnehaShukla937/SnehaShukla937.github.io/_pages/about.md

   - /about.html
 ---

-I am pursuinng my PhD under the supervision of [Dr. Puneet Gupta](https://www.iiti.ac.in/people/~puneet/) with the aim to make healthcare systems robust and trustworthy, at department of Computer Science and Engineering, Indian Institute of Technology (IIT) Indore.
+I am pursuinng my PhD under the supervision of [Dr. Puneet Gupta](https://www.iiti.ac.in/people/~puneet/) at department of Computer Science and Engineering, Indian Institute of Technology (IIT) Indore, with the aim to make healthcare systems robust and trustworthy.
 I have more than 2 years of experience in Python programming, Data Analysis, and Deep Learning related technologies.

 Education
 =========